 Homeownership assistance may only be paid while the family is residing in the home.
-If the family moves out of the home, COC may not continue homeownership assistance after the month when the family moves out.
-The family or lender is not required to refund to COC the homeownership assistance for the month when the family moves out.
+If the family moves out of the home, the PHA may not continue homeownership assistance after the month when the family moves out.
+The family or lender is not required to refund to the PHA the homeownership assistance for the month when the family moves out.